Lake of the Pines – Membership Rules and Regulations

 Upon request of the property owner, an annual identification card will be issued to their spouse, parents, children, their spouses and to the grandchildren, to permit use and enjoyment of common property and the facilities without required accompaniment by the property owner.

 Temporary guest passes for each guest and parking passes may be obtained from the office upon request of the property owner.
 Cards issued under this provision shall specify the period of time in which it is valid (not to exceed a period of 2 weeks).

 All property owners, their families, and guests must carry proper Lake of the Pines identification cards or passes and display vehicle stickers or parking passes when so required by Lake of the Pines Staff or other members in good standing.

-*No identification cards or guest passes will be issued to renters of private properties or to a member who is not in good standing.
+*No identification cards or guest passes will be issued to a member who is not in good standing.

 The current Lake of the Pines parking permits (decals) must be placed on the bottom, left of the windshield of any vehicle driven on common property.
 This identification is essential to determine the legality of any member’s vehicles parked on common property.